alexdarbyshire/alexdarbyshire.com/content/posts/scaling-github-actions-kubernetes-arc-deployment/index.md

 - **ARC** a Kubernetes implementation of GitHub runners built by the open-source community.
 It allows scaling to workload requirements.

 Self-hosted GitHub Runners function by polling GitHub for new workflows within a scope.
 Workflows can be triggered by GitHub events such as pushing code, merging code, publishing a version, or manually via GitHub's Web UI.
-Jobs definitions are YAML formatted and live in `.github/workflows/` within a repo.
+Workflow definitions are YAML formatted and live in `.github/workflows/` within a repo.

 Using this site as our continuing example, ARC will be implemented to build our website image, deploy the image to a registry and patch our Kubernetes deployment.
 In practice, we `git push` to `main` branch and the website will be updated automatically.